Tag: Delphi history

 Ancient Delphi: buildings reconstruction shown at the site

-Situated at the top of the Mount Parnassos, the breathtaking view of ancient Delphi channels mysticism, history and unique culture.
+Situated at the top of Mount Parnassos, the breathtaking view of ancient Delphi channels mysticism, history and unique culture.
 This is the place where Zeus marked the center of the world, God Apollo slayed the serpent, the oracle uttered her prophecies that influenced ancient Greek history, the Pythian Games came about and the Greeks worshiped their gods with incredible offerings.
 Delphi couldn’t be a more beautiful place for a temple to Apollo.

 According to ancient legends, the first settlement of Delphi was a shrine of the Earth Mother, Gaia.
 Ice-age people worshiped her divine powers.
-When the Mycenaeans lived in the village, Delphi was already known for its divine oracle and prophecies around the second millennium B.C. (according to the International Dictionary of Historic Places, book).
+When the Mycenaeans lived in the village, Delphi was already known for its sacred oracle and prophecies around the second millennium B.C. (according to the International Dictionary of Historic Places, book).

 Red-Figure Squat Lekythos (Oil Vessel): Birth of Erichthonios, c.
 420–410 BCE, attributed to Meidias Painter, Greek, Attic, active c.
 420–400 BCE.
 A closeup of a vase, The Cleveland Museum of Art.

-The seated earth goddess Gaia or Ge handing her baby, Erichthonios, to Athena.
+The seated earth goddess Gaia or Ge handed her baby, Erichthonios, to Athena.
 Conceived from the seed of Hephaistos, Erichthonios would go on to become a king of Athens, and the story of his birth became popular in Athenian art of the 5th century BC.

 When you reach Delphi, you’ll see the ruins and foundations of both temples and votive offerings in the Sacred Way with some reconstruction and artifacts in the archeological museum.
-The sanctuary got destroyed after the last Roman Emperor, Theodosius I, in the name of Christianity, wiped out the temple of Apollo and art in the sanctuary around 390 AD.
+The sanctuary was destroyed after the last Roman Emperor, Theodosius I, in the name of Christianity, wiped out the temple of Apollo and art in the sanctuary around 390 AD.
 Only in the 17th century, considerable interest emerged with major excavations taking shape in the 19th century.
-Greece became independent from Turks in 1829, and archaeologists began researching the site.
-They removed a small village built atop Delphi and unearthed the ancient ruins in late 19th century.
-In 1935, the archeologists found a pit below the paving of the Sacred Way filled with precious materials that got destroyed in the earthquake of 548 B.C.
-They included parts of the chryselephantine statues (female head made in bronze and gold), miniatures, silver bull fragments, and other artifacts now displayed at the Museum of Delphi.
+Greece became independent from the Turks in 1829, and archaeologists began researching the site.
+They removed a small village built atop Delphi and unearthed the ancient ruins in the late 19th century.
+In 1935, archeologists found a pit below the paving of the Sacred Way filled with precious materials that got destroyed in the earthquake of 548 B.C.
+They included parts of the chryselephantine statues (female heads made in bronze and gold), miniatures, silver bull fragments, and other artifacts now displayed at the Museum of Delphi.
 You can also see some pretty amazing archeological finds like the Naxian Sphinx and the bronze charioteer.

 Bronze charioteer of Delphi face closeup